Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ![Example Output](Figures/BTC-USD_2024-02-10_2.png)

-## Some indicators included in this implementatioon
+## Some indicators included in this implementation

 - **Squeeze Momentum Indicator**: Identifies the beginning and end of trends by combining Bollinger Bands and Keltner Channels.
 - **Moving Average Divergence Convergence (MACD)**: Helps determine trend directions through the crossing of short-term and long-term moving averages.